svanomm/web-search-mcp/README.md

 # Web Search MCP Server for use with Local LLMs

-A TypeScript MCP (Model Context Protocol) server that performs web searches and extracts full page content from search results.
+A TypeScript MCP (Model Context Protocol) server that provides comprehensive web search capabilities with multiple tools for different use cases.

 ## Features

 - **Multi-Engine Web Search**: Tries Google Search first, and automatically falls back to DuckDuckGo if Google fails (e.g., due to bot detection or no results)
 - **Full Page Content Extraction**: Fetches and extracts complete page content from search results
+- **Multiple Search Tools**: Three specialised tools for different use cases
 - **MCP Protocol Compliance**: Implements the Model Context Protocol for seamless integration with AI assistants
 - **TypeScript**: Built with TypeScript for type safety and better development experience
 - **CLI Executable**: Can be run as a standalone CLI tool or integrated with MCP clients

 ## How It Works

+The server provides three specialised tools for different web search needs:

+### 1. `full-web-search` (Main Tool)
-When a search is requested, the server:
+When a comprehensive search is requested, the server:
 1. Attempts to fetch results from Google Search.
 2. If Google returns a bot detection page, fails, or returns no results, it automatically retries the search using DuckDuckGo.
 3. Extracts and returns the full content from the top results of whichever engine succeeded.

+### 2. `get-web-search-summaries` (Lightweight Alternative)
+For quick search results without full content extraction:
+1. Performs the same multi-engine search as `full-web-search`
+2. Returns only the search result snippets/descriptions
+3. Does not follow links to extract full page content

+### 3. `get-single-web-page-content` (Utility Tool)
+For extracting content from a specific webpage:
+1. Takes a single URL as input
+2. Follows the URL and extracts the main page content
+3. Removes navigation, ads, and other non-content elements

 ## Compatibility